-2. Principle-wise (as per NVGs) BR Policy/ policies

-a) Details of compliance (Reply in Y/N)
+- 2. Principle-wise (as per NVGs) BR Policy/ policies - a) Details of compliance (Reply in Y/N)

-Sr. No. Questions P1 P2 P3 P4 P5 P6 P7 P8 P9 1.
+Sr. No. Questions P1 P2 Р3 P4 P5 Р6 P7 P8 P9 1.
 Do you have policy/policies for Yes Yes Yes Yes Yes Yes Yes Yes Yes 2.
-Has the policy been formulated in consultation with relevant stakeholders? oolicie Senior in co onsult ation 3.
+Has the policy been formulated in consultation with relevant stakeholders?
+Yes, the policies are formulated in consulta with our Senior Management ation 3.
 Does the policy conform to any national /international standards?
 If yes, specify.
-Yes, it complies with National Volunt Guidelines. ntary 4.
+Yes, it complies with National Volunta Guidelines. ntary 4.
 Has the policy been approved by the Board?
 If yes, has it been signed by the MD/owner/CEO/ appropriate Board Director?
 Yes 5.
 Does the Company have a specified committee of the Board/ Director/Official to oversee the implementation of the policy?
 Yes 6.
-Indicate the link to view the policy online? http os://w ww.cd Islindi ia.com 1/ 7.
+Indicate the link to view the policy online? http s://w ww.cd lslindi a.com 1/ 7.
 Has the policy been formally communicated to all relevant internal and external stakeholders?
 Yes 8.
-Does the Company have in-house structure to implement its policy/ policies?
+Does the Company have in-house structure to implement its policy/policies?
 Yes 9.
 Does the Company have a grievance redressal mechanism related to the policy / policies to address stakeholders' grievances related to policy/policies?
 Yes 10.
 Has the Company carried out independent audit/evaluation of the working of this policy by an internal or external agency?
-Mar nagen Princip nent are ta Com mittee e cor ntinuc ously a.
-Indicate the frequency with which the Board of Directors, Committee of the Board or CEO to assess the BR performance of the Company.
-Within 3 months, 3-6 months, Annually, More than 1 year.
+Mar nagem Princip nent are ta Comi mittee e cor ntinuc ously